yagutaro/dsc-complete-regression-lab-hbs-ds-060120/README.md

 $ R^2 = 1- \dfrac{SS_{RES}}{SS_{TOT}} = 1 - \dfrac{\sum_i(y_i - \hat y_i)^2}{\sum_i(y_i - \overline y_i)^2} $

-Use the python functions created earlier to implement these formulas to run a regression analysis using x and y as input variables.
+Use the Python functions created earlier to implement these formulas to run a regression analysis using x and y as input variables.

 ```python